jeffreykowalski-git/webpack5template/README.md

 # Webpack 5 Blank Template

-Minimal blank template for Webpack 5 transpiling js and scss code.
+Minimal blank template for Webpack 5 transpiling js and scss code and using jQuery.
 **Note:** Requires Webpack 5 and Node v18+